VladBirta/Proiect1/README.md

 **Steps to reproduce:**

-"1.
-Go to site.com/login
+1. Go to site.com/login
 2. Add correct credentials
 3. Tick the box
 4. Log in
-5. Close the app"
+5. Close the app

 **Expected result:**
 The user should be logged in automatically,